 A divorce ends the marriage between two people and allows them to marry other people.
 It is final.
 A separation, even one where there is an agreement, does not end a marriage.
 Custody of the children, support, property division, and attorney’s fees are common matters that cause conflict when getting a divorce.

-One major sticking issue in many Montgomery County divorces is the distribution of property.
+One major sticking issue in many MoCo divorces is the distribution of property.
 According to Md.
 Code, Family Law, §8-203, the court has the obligation to determine what property is marital property and which property is non-marital or separate property.
 Any marital property, which is property acquired during the marriage, is subject to equitable distribution upon divorce.

 However, perhaps the most important matter in any divorce concerns the care of children.
 The Court has the obligation to make all rulings in the best interest of the child and Md.
 Code, Family Law, §9.5-201 states that Courts have the power to make rulings concerning all child custody questions.
-A skilled divorce lawyer in Montgomery County could help people protect their rights and privileges during every stage of a divorce proceeding.
+A skilled divorce lawyer in our area could help people protect their rights and privileges during every stage of a divorce proceeding.
 This includes fighting for their right to marital property, protecting their rights as parents, and working to create a better future for themselves and their children.

 How a Montgomery County Divorce Attorney Can Help